-The Emergency Family and Medical Leave Expansion Act EMPLOYER COVERAGE ELIGIBLE EMPLOYEES WHAT THE LAW REQUIRES PAY DURING LEAVE 2 PAID LEAVE CAPS JOB RESTORATION EXEMPTIONS closed or his or her childcare provider is unavailable due to a public health emergency. leave for each additional day of leave at an amount that is not less than two-thirds of an employee's regular rate of pay for the number of hours the employee would otherwise be scheduled to work.
-For employees who have weekly working hours that fluctuate, the employer is allowed to take an average over a six-month period. other changes in operating conditions that affect employment and are caused by a public health emergency during the period of leave; and 3.
-The employer takes reasonable efforts to restore the employee to an equivalent position. have 50 or more employees from private lawsuits alleging violations, but those employers could still be sued by the Secretary of Labor for alleged violations.
+The Emergency Family and Medical Leave Expansion Act EMPLOYER COVERAGE ELIGIBLE EMPLOYEES WHAT THE LAW REQUIRES PAY DURING LEAVE 2 PAID LEAVE CAPS JOB RESTORATION EXEMPTIONS scheduled to work.
+For employees who have weekly working hours that fluctuate, the employer is allowed to take an average over a six-month period. an equivalent position.